s-chadalavada/plodi/README.md

 ## Results & Impact

-When using our champion XGBoost model and looking at the most suspicious loans, our model has very strong performance with the top 5-16% of loans getting correctly classified at rates of 98-84% respectively.
-Given the scale of the PPP loan program and resourcing constraints, machine learning could guide review by providing a ranking.
+When using our champion XGBoost model and looking at the most suspicious loans, our model has very strong performance with the top 5-16% of loans getting correctly classified at rates of 98-89% respectively.
+Given the scale of the PPP loan program and resourcing constraints, machine learning could guide expert review by providing a ranking.

 ![alt-text-4](docs/TopN.png)